CosmWasm/sylvia-book/src/basics/error_handling.md

 }
 ```

-We instantiate our contract with `count` equals to 1.
+We instantiate our contract with `count` equal to 1.
 First `decrement_count` should pass as it is
 above 0.
-Then on second `decrement_count` call we will `unwrap_err` and check if it matches our
+Then on the second `decrement_count` call, we will `unwrap_err` and check if it matches our
 newly defined error variant.